ay-lab/dcHiC/README.md

 There are a few technical implementation items to note:

-**If you are running into issues during running dcHiC, removing chrM, chrY and other non-standard chromosomes may help.**
+**Chromosomes:**If you are running into issues during running dcHiC, removing chrM, chrY and other non-standard chromosomes may help.

+**`fithic`/`dloop`**: If running `dloop`, dcHiC will first run Fit-Hi-C on the data.
+You will need to follow the Fit-Hi-C running procedure to do this, which will require generating a bias file.
+See "FitHiC2 bias file format" [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7451401/).

 **Support for other genomes:** While it has only been extensively tested for human and mouse genomes, dcHiC supports most other commonly-used genomes that are under the UCSC [genome page](https://hgdownload.soe.ucsc.edu/goldenPath/).
 To utilize this, create a folder `*{genome}_{resolution}_goldenpathData*` (e.g hg38_100000_goldenpathData).